The sound of “heaven”.

 The product was loaned to me for the review purpose in exchange for my honest opinion.

 Manufacturer website: Meze Audio.
+Available for sale from Bloom Audio.

 It’s been years since I reviewed full-size headphones.
 I’m always on the go with IEMs and DAPs which is my portable audio setup of choice.
 Higher end open-back headphones don’t fit my everyday lifestyle, and I was under impression you need a powerful desktop source to push them to their full potential.
 But when you attend CanJam shows, you can’t help but notice long lines of audiophiles waiting to check out the latest offerings from Sennheiser, Audeze, Focal, Hifiman, and others, and of course a collection of desktop tube amps at their tables.